-The final Rice Water Use (RWU) targets for this season from October 1st 2012 to February 28th 2013, calculated using ETT and rainfall data from each MI Automatic Weather Station (AWS) are displayed in the table below.
-The RWU targets include 2ML/ha for filling the profile and 2ML/ha for drainage.
+The Rice Water Use (RWU) targets for this season from 1 October 2014 to 28 February 2015, are calculated using ETT and rainfall data from each MI Automatic Weather Station (AWS) are displayed in the table below.
+The final RWU targets include 2ML/ha for filling the profile and 2ML/ha for drainage.

 Rice crop coefficient now 1.16

 AWS evapotranspiration figures are now calculated using the internationally recognised FAO56 equation modified to represent tall crops ETref_t.
 The rice crop coefficient used in conjunction with ETref_t.
 Is 1.16

 Customers are advised that the Rice Environmental Monitoring (REM) Program was implemented in October 2011, in accordance with our Water Management Works Licence No. IC5 issued by NOW.
 To ensure customers are complying with the licence, rice growing must be within our Rice Growing Rules.
 Guidelines include growing only on rice approved soils and any chemicals applied must be kept on farm for a minimum of 28 days.
 To assist with best management practice, landholdings in single farming units are permitted to pool their annual entitlement and select the most suitable farm for rice growing.
 However individual flow rate share rules must also be considered when pooling annual entitlements.

 Together with the Ricegrowers' Association of Australia, we have published a "Rice Growing Policy" also known as the "Rice Growing Rules".
 This document endeavours to balance the interest of rice growers and their businesses with our licence obligations and the MIA environment.

 MI has reintroduced the optional three year farm plans for rice growing with the support of the Rice Growers’ Association of Australia (RGA).
 These plans are designed to allow farmers to use their farm layout efficiently while avoiding a negative impact on regional watertables.